emonadeo/AutoRun/README.md

 Press 'P' to toggle automatic walking.
 You can also hit the sprint key to sprint while auto-walking.

+Press 'Mouse 5' for an alternate sprint key.

-This keybind can be customized in the controls options.
+These keybinds can be customized in the controls options.

 ## FAQ